rashidaligee/ambari-chef/README.md

 2. take care of dependencies, i.e. OpenSSL (v1.01, build 16 or later)
 3. how to get checksum info for ambari-server?
 4. In Ambari 2.4.2 Hive 1.5 view is failing due to https://issues.apache.org/jira/browse/AMBARI-18387
+6. Kerberos branch has Tez and Files view working fine.
+WFD and Pig should also work but not tested, Hive view is still to do
 5. in Kerborized clusters, need to pull krb-user package and ntp, also need keytab for ambari-server and run command to configure ambari-server security by doing the following `ambari-server stop` and `ambari-server setup-security' hopefully will merge that step into Chef to do it automatically.
 ```
 ambari-server stop